dcomp-leris/VR-AR-CG-network-telemetry/README.md

 ***Follow the instructions to generate the video and stream ...***

 ##### (1-1-6-1) Install FFmpeg [XR system]! [https://ffmpeg.org/]
-This tool uses the set of frmaes (in png format) to generate video in specific frame rate and resolution!
+This tool uses a set of frames (in PNG format) to generate video in specific frame rate and resolution!

     # sudo apt-get update && sudo apt-get dist-upgrade